Characters who have appeared in several films of the James Bond franchise.

 - The Voiceless: He's completely silent through the course of both films until the climax of Moonraker.Jaws: Well, here's to us.

-- Weapon of Choice: Played With.
+- When All You Have Is a Hammer…: Played With.
 He is so obviously strong and bulky that he would probably not even need his empowered teeth to be an unbeatable match for almost every human opponent.
 Ironically, being fixated with biting people to death, and even having these teeth in the first place, is what allow Bond to beat him more than once.
 However, Jaws ends up making good use of his weapon when he is put against a shark.

 Played by: Jesper Christensen